randysuen1991/NeuralNetwork/README.md

 ## Neural Network
 This is a framework of Neural Network for myself.
+This framework could implement ordinary neural network and convolution neural network.
 # Autoencoder example
 In example.py file, I demostrate autoencoder based on the MNIST dataset.
 We could see that as the number of iteration goes up, the loss would go down.
 Also the reconstruction